brickster241/Deep-Learning-A2Z-Applications/README.md

 # Deep Learning A2Z Applications
- Creating and Implementing various Deep Learning Algorithms from scratch in Python
+ Creating and Implementing various Deep Learning Algorithms from scratch in Python.